 Opening a Legendary that is not commonly played feels really bad.
 You don’t really know what to do with it.
 On the one hand, it’s 400 Arcane Dust you can get right away.
 On the other, that Legendary might not be THAT bad… maybe it’s going to see play in the future.
-Maybe I just don’t know the deck it fits into.
-If you have such dilemmas, this article should be perfect for you.
+Maybe you just don’t know the deck it fits into.
+If you have such dilemmas, this article should clear them up.

 Other new/F2P players resources you might want to check out:

-- Budget (Cheap) Hearthstone Decks for the Mean Streets of Gadgetzan Meta
+- Budget Hearthstone Decks for the Journey to Un’Goro Meta

-- Hearthstone Crafting Guide for the Mean Streets of Gadgetzan Meta
+- Hearthstone Crafting Guide for the Journey to Un’Goro Meta

 Legendaries That Can Be Safely Disenchanted